-Four alternatives were developed for the 1.3 MAF reservoir with combinations of the highest ranked facilities to bookend the value planning options for the March 2, 2020 review meeting.
-An additional three alternatives were developed during the review meeting:
+Four alternatives were developed for the 1.3 MAF reservoir, with combinations of the highest-ranked facilities created to bookend the value planning options for the March 2, 2020, review meeting for value planning options.

-- Alternative VP 5 This alternative includes a 1.3 MAF reservoir and uses the Funks Reservoir and the TRR to fill Sites Reservoir with releases (1,000 cfs) from the southern end of the T-C Canal through a pipeline that would go to the CBD. - Alternative VP 6 This alternative includes a 1.3 MAF reservoir and uses the Funks Reservoir and the TRR to fill Sites Reservoir with releases (1,000 cfs) from the southern end of the T-C Canal through a pipeline that would extend to the Sacramento River. - Alternative VP 7 This alternative This alternative includes a 1.5 MAF reservoir and uses the Funks Reservoir and the TRR to fill Sites Reservoir with releases (1,000 cfs) from the southern end of the T-C Canal through a pipeline that would go to the CBD.
+- Alternative VP1 This alternative uses the TCRR and TRR to fill Sites Reservoir with releases (750 cfs) from the T-C Canal in the south that would go all the way to the Sacramento River. - Alternative VP2 This alternative fills the reservoir from Funks Reservoir and the TRR with releases (750 cfs) from the southern end of the T-C Canal into the CBD. - Alternative VP3 This alternative fills the reservoir from Funks Reservoir and the TRR with releases (1,500 cfs) through the Delevan pipeline to the Sacramento River. - Alternative VP4 This alternative fills the reservoir from Funks Reservoir and the TRR with releases (1,000 cfs) from the southern end of the T-C Canal into the CBD.